The Angular Localization Function (ALF): a practical tool to measure solvent angular order with Molecular Density Functional Theory: Results and Discussion

-The largest values of ALF are observed close to the octanol O atom, while that of $S_{\Omega}$ are found next to the H atom.
-In addition, the basins of large ALF values are wider than the corresponding ones of $S_{\Omega}$.
-These differences can be rationalized by noticing that, unlike $S_{\Omega}$, ALF is not weighted by the density number $n$ (see Eq.~\ref{eq:ALF}).
-As a result, ALF is a better measure of the orientational disorder of water molecules actually present at a given position around octanol.
+The largest values of $\alf$ are observed close to the octanol O atom, while that of $S_{\Omega}$ are found next to the H atom.
+In addition, the basins of large $\alf$ values are wider than the corresponding ones of $S_{\Omega}$.
+These differences can be rationalized by noticing that, unlike $S_{\Omega}$, $\alf$ is not weighted by the density number $n$ (see Eq.~\ref{eq:ALF}).
+As a result, $\alf$ is a better measure of the orientational disorder of water molecules actually present at a given position around octanol.
 The water molecules have marked preferential orientation in the vicinity of the oxygen atom, even in regions where few water molecules are present.
 In contrast, near the OH bonds, even if the molecules are globally oriented, their angular distribution is more isotropic.
 It is also worth noting that the density prefactor in $S_{\Omega}$ affects the shape of the non-zero region surrounding the solute.
-In $S_{\Omega}$, the extent of this region is limited compared to ALF, reflecting the fact that regions with the most inhomogeneous orientational distributions tend to have very low density.
-In the vicinity of the alkyl chain, the orientation distribution is more isotropic, as indicated by the low values of ALF and $S_{\Omega}$.
-To conclude the discussion about the density maps, it is worth recalling that MDFT does not suffer from sampling issues inherent to MD simulations\cite{hsu_electron_2022}.
+In $S_{\Omega}$, the extent of this region is limited compared to $\alf$, reflecting the fact that regions with the most inhomogeneous orientational distributions tend to have very low density.
+In the vicinity of the alkyl chain, the orientation distribution is more isotropic, as indicated by the low values of ALF and $S_{\Omega}$. \gj{Regarding the isolated bright pixel near the O-H bond, a detailed analysis of the contribution to ALF reveals that this point corresponds to a very low density, $n \approx 10^{-5}n_0$, with $n_0$ the homogeneous bulk density.
+Its angular distribution vanishes everywhere except for one angle, which explains the very high value of ALF.
+Reducing the number of discrete angles used for the angular discretization yields an ALF slice almost indistinguishable from Fig. 2 but without this bright pixel.
+This illustrates that in these low density regions, $\rho(\bm{r},\bm{\Omega})$ is higly sensitive to the discretization parameters.}

+To conclude the discussion about the density maps, it is worth recalling that MDFT does not suffer from sampling issues inherent to MD simulations\citen{hsu_electron_2022}.
 Thus, a map of ALF as the one depicted in Fig~\ref{fig:octanol_maps}, can be obtained with MDFT at a computational cost reduced by several orders of magnitude with respect to a similar map of first order entropy computed with MD.

 To investigate the impact of the polarization of the O–H bonds on the orientation of surrounding water molecules, we systematically reduced the O–H dipole moment by adding a charge $\Delta q$ on the oxygen atom while withdrawing it from the hydrogen atom.
 Fig.~\ref{fig:max_ALF_as_of_deltaq} reports the maximum value of ALF along the O-H bond direction, for several values of $\Delta q$.
 This maximum decreases monotonically to reach a minimum at $\Delta q^*=0.36e$ (with $e$ the elementary charge) before increasing.
 In other words, the angular distribution becomes more isotropic as $\Delta q$ increases until $\Delta q^*$, while angular ordering is progressively restored beyond this value.
 This can be rationalized by examining the parallel polarisation profiles in the O-H direction, $P_\parallel(r)$, with $r$ the distance from the H atom, which are displayed as insets Fig.~\ref{fig:max_ALF_as_of_deltaq} for selected values of $\Delta q$.